Changhe Z-10: Overview

 The Z-10 features a tandem cockpit compartment at the front section.
-The airframe bulges below the cockpit, extending backward and merging with the stub wings and tail boom, creating a distinctive ridge dividing the top and bottom half of the blended fuselage, which are both canted inward, creating a hexagon-shaped frontal profile.
+The airframe bulges below the cockpit, extending backward and merging with the stub wings and tail boom, creating a distinctive ridge dividing the top and bottom halves of the blended fuselage, which are both canted inward, creating a hexagon-shaped frontal profile.
 This slim, rhombic configuration ensures structural strength, increases internal volumes for equipment, and reduces the frontal projected area and overall radar cross section.
 The radar-absorbent material is applied to the fuselage, further reducing the radar reflection and providing a certain degree of low observability.

 The rotor system consists of a single semirigid, five-blade main rotor at the top and a four-blade tail rotor at the aft section.
 The airfoil of the primary 95KT rotor blade features a significant camber with swept tips, designed to reduce the blade length, vibration, and acoustic signature.
 The tail rotor consists of two sets of dual composite blades (four blades in total) mounted in an angled, nonorthogonal (scissor) arrangement designed to reduce noise generated by the wingtip vortices.
 All blades are made with carbon fiber-wrapped spars with layered honeycomb composite for the skin, capable of sustaining damage against 12.7 mm rounds.
 A deicing device is fitted to the blades to increase flight safety in adverse weather.

 The fuselage is primarily made of aluminum alloy, with 30% of the mass being composite materials.
 The cockpit compartment is wrapped inside carbon fibers, while the canopy is protected by bulletproof glasses of 38 mm in thickness.
 Additional protection layers made of aluminum alloy and kevlar are applied to the bottom of the cockpit, side of the engine bays, and around the self-sealing fuel tank.
 The honeycomb composite layer is applied to the fuselage bottom, while the pilot seats, landing gears, and fuel tank are reinforced for improved crashworthiness.
 The early model of Z-10 prioritizes protection in critical areas for weight reduction without sacrificing structural integrity, range, and payload.
 In later serial production, appliqué graphene armor plates are mounted on the side of the cockpit and engine housing to further improve the protection level.

 The Z-10's engine air intake is protected by a metal mesh to prevent foreign objects from being sucked in.
 Newer variants can be installed with integrated inlet particle separators for engine intake filtration, preventing harmful solid particulates such as sand and dust to damage the critical propulsion components.
 The Z-10's engine system is fitted with the Hover Infrared Suppression System, mixing in the engine exhaust with cold air to reduce the helicopter's infrared characteristic.
 Later serial production of Z-10s modified the engine nozzle from side-facing to the upward-facing direction, further reducing the signature from heat radiation.
 The upward-facing exhaust nozzle, albeit beneficial for suppressing the infrared signature, would lead to additional drag, To resolve this, the engine on the Z-10 was upgraded to from 1300 shp to 1600 shp to make up the loss.